 (St Nicholas church as it stands today)

-Of course the medieval and post-medieval church yard was exponentially much more than simply a place of death, on the contrary it was full of life as it was frequently used for a variety of purposes; post medieval evidence of coins and ale jugs attests to this as church yards were used as meeting places, for fairs, plays and places of business.
+Like many church yards in times gone by, they were more than simply a place of death, on the contrary they were full of life as they were frequently used for a variety of purposes; post medieval evidence of coins and ale jugs at St Nicholas attests to this.
+Church yards were used as meeting places for recreation and business.

-During the laying of service trenches in 1960 the remains of a ‘medieval domestic building with associated rubbish pits were discovered’.
-In 1983 the house was excavated and the remains of what is speculated, given its close juxtaposition to the church, to be a priests house came to light.
-It originally stood on the east-side of the church entrance, NE of the medieval church.
-It was aligned E.W., unfortunately only a part of the south wall survived, the rest was destroyed by a late Victorian churchyard wall.
-The house probably had two phases, an early thirteenth century phase of which we know very little other than it was constructed of perishable materials, perhaps of turf and that it was probably destroyed by fire.
+During excavtions in 1983 a priests house came to light.
+It originally stood on the east-side of the church entrance but unfortunately only a part of the south wall survived, the rest was destroyed by a late Victorian churchyard wall.
+The house probably had two phases, an early thirteenth century phase of which we know very little and a second late thirteenth century stone built house; this included fragments of reused Roman building materials.

 The church is presently used by a local scout group.